DatumMechanics/assignment6/README.md

 ## Submission

 As always, we'll be using Gradescope.
-Please submit your pq.c file through Gradescope.
+Please submit your heap.py file through Gradescope.

 ## Grading criteria